Rhoose Cardiff International Airport railway station

-The station is located on the Vale of Glamorgan Line 11+1/2 mi west of Cardiff Central towards Bridgend via Barry and before Llantwit Major.
-The station opened on 12 June 2005.
-Passenger services are operated by Transport for Wales as part of the Valley Lines network, an urban rail network serving Cardiff and the surrounding area.

-A long title
+History

+The original station was known as Rhoose, before it was closed in 1964.

+Passenger services were restored to the Vale of Glamorgan after 41 years.
+A new station was built at Rhoose and it received a new name, to represent its proximity to the airport; it was opened on 12 June 2005.

+Longest station name

-Following its recent reopening with a new name (the station was known as "Rhoose" before it closed in 1964), this station now holds the distinction of having the longest name for a station as recognised by National Rail in the UK, in both English (33 letters, excluding spaces) and Welsh (Maes Awyr Rhyngwladol Caerdydd Y Rhws – 28 letters, as dd, ng and rh are single letters in Welsh).
+Rhoose Cardiff International Airport station now holds the distinction of having the longest name for a railway station, as recognised by National Rail; this is in both English (Note: This is 33 letters, excluding spaces.) and Welsh.
+(Note: Maes Awyr Rhyngwladol Caerdydd Y Rhws; this is 28 letters, as dd, ng and rh are single letters in Welsh.)

-Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch railway station arguably has a longer name, but the village in question was deliberately given a contrived name for that very reason, and the station is known officially as either Llanfairpwll or Llanfairpwllgwyngyll – the longer name is not shown on National Rail information documents.
-Historically, there was a second "longer" station name, as before 2007 Golf Halt on the privately owned Fairbourne Railway (a heritage railway tourist attraction) was known as "Gorsafawddachaidraigddanheddogleddollônpenrhynareurdraethceredigion", a grammatically-incorrect pseudo-Welsh name that was coined for the express purpose of rivaling Llanfairpwllgwyngyll.
+arguably has a longer name, but the village in question was deliberately given a contrived name for that very reason; the station is known officially as either Llanfairpwll or Llanfairpwllgwyngyll – the longer name is not shown on National Rail information documents.

+Historically, there was a second longer station name, as before 2007; on the privately-owned Fairbourne Railway, a heritage railway tourist attraction, was known as Gorsafawddachaidraigddanheddogleddollônpenrhynareurdraethceredigion, a grammatically incorrect pseudo-Welsh name that was coined for the express purpose of rivalling Llanfairpwllgwyngyll.